 As of July 1st, 2023, Universal Analytics ID is no longer supported by Google.

 Workable has a Google Analytics integration available as part of the careers page site builder.
-Activity throughout your careers page will be tracked in Google Analytics.
+Google Analytics tracks activity throughout your careers page.
 You'll be able to see information on the number of visitors, time spent, their source, and more.

 Setting up the integration